spiral/docs/basics/scaffolding.md

 `<Name>Config` class will be created.
 Also, `<app directory>/config/<name>.php` file will be created if doesn't exists.
 Available options:
 * `reverse (r)` - Using this flag, scaffolder will look for `<app directory>/config/<name>.php` file and create a rich `<Name>Config` class based on the given config file.
-Class will include default values and getters, in some cases it will also include by-key-getters for array values.
+The class will include default values and getters; in some cases, it will also include by-key-getters for array values.
 Details below: <br/>

-If an array-value consists of more than 1 sub-values with the same types for keys and sub-values, scaffolder will try to create a by-key-getter method.
+If an array-value consists of more than one sub-values with the same types for keys and sub-values, scaffolder will try to create a by-key-getter method.
 If a generated key is conflicting with an existing method, by-key-getter will be omitted.
 #### Example with empty config file